-Her investigations have challenged the state's foster care system and exposed flaws in the way some children are removed from their parents, even prompting one court to change its policies on child removal hearings.
+Her investigations have challenged the state's foster care system and exposed flaws in the way some children are removed from their parents, even forcing one court to change its policies on child removal hearings.
 Her stories have prompted significant change in the Wayne County bail bond system, bringing wanted felons to justice.
 Whether it means traveling to Washington, DC to demand answers for homeowners facing foreclosure or breaking the news that Detroit's former mayor would be indicted on racketeering charges, Heather loves to bring the big stories home for Channel 7's viewers.

 Heather is metro-Detroit native, and a graduate of Syracuse University's S. I. Newhouse School of Public Communications.